Introduction

 MiniDV tape is shown on the right for comparison):

-While using the same tape form factor was great because you could reuse the tape in later camcorders, these days
+While using the same tape form factor was great because you could reuse the tape in later camcorders, these days the

-camcorder and a Digital8 tape won’t play in either of the earlier camcorders.
+and a Digital8 tape won’t play in either of the earlier camcorders.

 A Video8 tape will play in a Hi8 camcorder.